If you are a man with hereditary hair loss, there are products available to help you keep your hair. One option is

 But, it is not only finasteride's ability to grow hair that interests some doctors.
 Finasteride may help men to stop losing the hair they have.
 So it appears that even if finasteride does not help you grow lots of new hair, it is a good bet you will keep what you have—at least for a while.

 You must be patient, though, and be willing to take the drug once a day indefinitely.
 It may take 3-4 months before new hair is noticed.
 If you stop taking the drug, all of your newly grown hair will fall within a year.
-Also, taking the medicine every day can be expensive.
+Also, taking the medication every day can be expensive.

 Finasteride has some potentially unsettling side effects.
-The medicine has been associated with a reduced sex drive, problems with ejaculation, and orgasm disorders that continue even after you stop taking the drug.
+The medication has been associated with a reduced sex drive, problems with ejaculation, and orgasm disorders that continue even after you stop taking the drug.
 Male infertility and poor semen quality are also possible with finasteride, but these problems should improve after you stop taking the drug.

 benign prostatic hypertrophy